-It is difficult for parents with no medical knowledge to identify certain health issues their child may be facing.
-While the symptoms of fever and cough can be easily noticed, minor ticks or excessive blinking may go unnoticed.
+It is difficult for parents with little medical knowledge to identify health issues their child may be facing.
+While the symptoms of fever and cough are easily noticeable, the same cannot be said for excessive blinking.

-Blinking is the eyes’ way of protecting themselves from strain as it is when the muscles in the eyes relax.
-A child blinks 3 to 17 times per minute on an average.
+Blinking is how our eyes protect themselves from the strain.
+A child blinks 3 – 17 times per minute on an average.
 Anything beyond this is considered excessive blinking and could be a sign of discomfort or an eye problem.
-Excessive blinking can be due to a range of reasons – from a facial tic to extreme dryness in the eyes.
+Excessive blinking can be due to a range of reasons – anything from a facial tic to extreme dryness in the eyes.

-- Tics – Facial tics can cause excessive blinking.
+Facial tics can cause excessive blinking.
 Tics are muscle spasms that affect the muscles in and around the eyes.
-Excessive anger may cause the development of facial tics.
-You should talk to a child psychologist if the problem is psychological.
+Short-tempered children are prone to facial tics.
+If this is the case, talk to a child psychologist about your child’s behaviour.

-- Near-sightedness – One of the most common reasons for excessive blinking is near-sightedness.
+A common reason for excessive blinking is near-sightedness.
 Visit an eye specialist and get your child’s eye checked.
-She may need glasses.

-- Strain – Eye strain can cause excessive blinking.
-Reading in bad lighting, too much time on screens and even lack of sleep can cause strain.
+Eye strain can cause excessive blinking.
+Reading in low light, too much time spent looking at a screen and lack of sleep can cause strain.

-- OCD – Obsessive Compulsive Disorder (OCD) is a psychological condition that affects children but often goes undiagnosed.
-If OCD is bad enough, it could cause severe blinking or facial tics.
+Obsessive-Compulsive Disorder (OCD) is a psychological condition that affects many children but often goes undiagnosed.
+This psychological condition can also cause excessive blinking or facial tics.

-- Blepharitis – This is an infection caused due to dandruff or bad bacteria in the eyes.
-It is very common and known to be one of the reasons for excessive blinking in children.
+Blepharitis is a bacterial infection in the eyelids.
+It is one of the causes of excessive blinking in children.

-Most conditions that lead to excessive blinking can be identified through a routine physical examination.
-If the reason is an imbalance of power, your child may need to get her eyes examined.
+Most conditions that lead to excessive blinking can be diagnosed through a routine physical examination.
+If the reason is an imbalance of power, your child may need glasses.
 In case it’s a psychological issue, your child may need to visit a therapist for regular sessions.

 There are a number of ways to treat excessive blinking eyes in children.
 Based on the diagnosis, the different treatment options include: